Kerinci in Indonesia

 What Are Their Beliefs?

-Islam is the main religion, although the Kerinci retain many animistic beliefs.
-These relate mostly to areas of healing and agriculture.
+Like many people groups in Indonesia, the Kerinci mix Islam with animistic beliefs.
+Their belief system relates mostly to areas of healing and agriculture and includes belief in ghosts.
 In their daily lives, they use the phrases tataman (met with a ghost), tatampo (hit by a ghost) and tapijek (stepped on by a ghost) on a regular basis, demonstrating their strong belief in the spirit world.

 What Are Their Needs?